-As native birds to Southeast Asia (Burma, Vietnam, Cambodia, Thailand) and Southern and Eastern China, the Silver Pheasants are among the most popular types of pheasant.
+As native birds to Southeast Asia (Burma, Vietnam, Cambodia, and Thailand) and Southern and Eastern China, the Silver Pheasants are among the most popular types of pheasant.
 They can also be spotted in the Hawaiian Islands and the mainland United States.
-These pheasants weigh slightly more than other pheasants, making them heartier for harsh conditions.
+These pheasants weigh slightly more than other pheasants, making them more hardy for harsh conditions.

 The male version of this species differs within their subspecies, but they have plentiful white and black feathers in common, with bluish-black feathers underneath and red wattles.
 Females are all brownish-black with shorter tail feathers and a red outline around their eyes.

 You might find a Silver Pheasant in the wild, high-altitude forests.
 These pheasants not only forage for seeds and plants but also insects and worms.

 - You may also want to read about: Silver Pheasant